Sociology and Criminology

 How do our daily actions recreate and sustain organizations, and how is the power and responsibility to change them in our hands?

 How have social policies created negative, but unintended, social consequences?

-The Sociology Department at Rider University offers a wide range of sociology and anthropology courses.
-Our faculty areas of specialization include: aging; art; cities, deviance, crime, and the justice system; demography; the economy and work organizations, the environment, families; health & medicine; media; law; politics; social interaction; social change & social movements; social diversity, and social inequalities.
+The Department of Sociology and Criminology at Rider University offers a wide range of sociology and anthropology courses.
+Our faculty areas of specialization include: aging; art; cities/suburbs; deviance, crime, and the justice system; demography; the economy and work organizations, the environment, families; gender; health & medicine; media; law; politics; race & ethnicity; social interaction; social change & social movements; social diversity, and social inequalities.